Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Kinetic Warrior.md

 # Kinetic Warrior

-A series of LIGHT Cyberse monsters that combine to form much more powerful Xyz monsters, an extension of the original [Magnet Warriors](yugioh.fandom.com/wiki/Magnet_Warrior).
+A series of LIGHT Machine Union monsters that combine to form much more powerful Xyz monsters, an extension of the original [Magnet Warriors](yugioh.fandom.com/wiki/Magnet_Warrior).

 <br>